 - A student must complete twelve units for the degree, unless exempted from a unit or units. - Four of these units shall be drawn from a common core of graduate units which as a group provide perspective on commerce as a social phenomenon.
 The common core is constituted as follows:

-ACCT5901 Accounting: A User Perspective ECON5103 Business Economics ECON5203 Statistics for Business and one of:
+ACCT5901 Accounting: A User Perspective ECON5103 Business Economics and one of: